Covid-19 and the Impact on Corporate Governance and Compliance in Colombia

 Interestingly, case law from the Colombian Superintendency of Corporations has ruled that controlling shareholders also have certain duties towards other shareholders, which imposes on them the duty to act with loyalty.
 This duty is considered to be breached when the controlling shareholder abuses its right to impose a majority on the decisions made by shareholder meetings in detriment of the interests of the company.

-Insight into administrators’ legal duties and roles during the covid-19 crisis
+Administrators’ legal duties and roles during a crisis: teachings from the covid-19 pandemic

 Administrators have the duty of leading the company to the proper development of its purpose, while assuring strict compliance with legal and organisational charter provisions.
 In their mission, administrators must ensure the proper development of the functions entrusted to the statutory auditor and assure and protect the commercial and industrial proprietary information of the company while refraining from improper use of privileged information.

-In times of crisis, administrators must make decisions quickly, taking into account that, as described above, the interests of different stakeholders change and may conflict with each other.
-In their decision-making process, administrators should take into consideration the following standards, developed during the covid-19 crisis, and that are likely to be evaluated by Colombian courts to determine whether fiduciary duties were complied with:
+In times of crisis, administrators had to and continue to make decisions quickly, taking into account that, as described above, the interests of different stakeholders have changed and may conflict with each other.
+In their decision-making process, administrators should take into consideration the following standards, developed during the covid-19 crisis, and that are still likely to be evaluated by Colombian courts to determine whether fiduciary duties were complied with:

 - Think ahead of events and learn from examples: once it was certain that a pandemic was underway, and the virus was spreading throughout the world, government officials took different approaches.
 In several countries, not acting in time resulted in thousands of casualties.
-Other countries timely reacted to the issue and so far have been able to prevent a higher death toll.
-Planning to recommence business is also be part of the administrator’s responsibilities.
+Other countries timely reacted to the issue and were able to prevent a higher death toll.
+Planning to recommence business is also part of the administrator’s responsibilities.
 Being unprepared for this may put a company at a disadvantage before its competitors and impact the company’s income and profits.
-Companies should design scenarios of restarting their business and monitor the assumptions on which those projections were based.
+Companies should design scenarios for restarting their business and monitor the assumptions on which those projections were based.

-- Act reasonably, with integrity and common sense: administrators should use a critical approach to certain decisions, challenging things that make them feel uncomfortable and raising concerns promptly.
-Administrators should work as a team with colleagues and company functional specialists to get help and support where needed and find appropriate solutions.
+- Act reasonably, with integrity and common sense: administrators’ duty to use a critical approach to certain decisions, challenging things that make them feel uncomfortable and raising concerns promptly has been a determinant in their decision-making process and should continue to be in the aftermath.
+It has been evidenced that an administrator’s role is better achieved when working as a team with colleagues and company functional specialists to get help and support where needed and find appropriate solutions.

 - Employment matters: before adopting any employment measure, an administrator must fully understand and assess the potential labour risks behind it.
+Virtual work and implementation of sanitary regulations have been implemented and shall remain.
 Remember that the government is closely watching employment decisions adopted by companies and will act to safeguard employees’ rights and avoid collective dismissals.

-- Be informed: with the onset of a big public crisis, the pace at which a new regulation is enacted seems unmanageable.
+- Be informed: with the onset of a big public crisis, the pace at which a new regulation is enacted continues to be voluminous and still seems unmanageable.
 Teams within the company should be appointed to follow up on the current status of a new regulation; help from specialised counsel is always a good option.

 - Organisational charter and powers: administrators must make sure that all measures and decisions are taken in compliance with by-laws and any other charter documents, and within the scope of the corporate powers or after receiving any requisite corporate authorisation.
 Administrators should keep the board of directors and the stakeholders well informed about the effects of the crisis with regard to the business.

 - Telework and company information: protecting the company’s information during the virtualisation of operations is a must.
-Connections and security standards must be proportional to the importance of the information being exchanged.
+As companies have implemented remote working schemes, connections and security standards must be proportional to the importance of the information being exchanged.
 Emails and other electronic communication may be requested by shareholders or surveillance authorities to serve as evidence.
 It is important to maintain professional and careful language, and to take measures to preserve the correspondence for the future.

 Fiduciary duties of administrators during a crisis from a compliance perspective

-These two situations (the injection of government funds into the economy and the making of rules for public procurement more flexible) have alarmed the government and triggered an unprecedented reaction by its main enforcing agencies: the General Attorney’s Office, in charge of investigating and prosecuting crimes, the Public Ministry, which is in charge of investigating the conduct of government officers and the Comptrollers Office, which investigates and controls the use of government funds.
+These two situations (the injection of government funds into the economy and the making of rules for public procurement more flexible) triggered an unprecedented reaction by its main enforcing agencies: the General Attorney’s Office, in charge of investigating and prosecuting crimes, the Public Ministry, which is in charge of investigating the conduct of government officers and the Comptrollers Office, which investigates and controls the use of government funds.

-These three entities set up a task force, and have put under review all contracts entered into by government entities under state of urgency powers.
-They have announced investigations in cases dealing with allegations of contractors not qualified to perform certain contracts, in cases where costs overrun for the procurement of medical equipment and dealing with the existence of ‘ghost beneficiaries’ for social programmes.
+During the initial stages of the covid-19 crisis, these three entities set up a task force, and put under review all contracts entered into by government entities under state of urgency powers.
+They conducted and concluded several investigations in cases dealing with allegations of contractors not qualified to perform certain contracts, in cases where costs overrun in the procurement of medical equipment and in cases involving the existence of ‘ghost beneficiaries’ for social programmes.